IuricichF/SimplForman3D/README.md

 cmake ..
 ```

+Before running the `./SimplForman3D` executable remember to copy the two files `tables/table2D.txt` and `tables/table3D.txt` in same folder of `./SimplForman3D`.

 ## Input Format

 The library assumes to receive in input an OFF file modified for handling non-manifold simplicial complexes.
 The accepted format indicate the number of vertices and top simplices in the simplicial complex.